Warhammer Bolter Project Introduction

 A Note About Rosco FlexBond

 Rosco FlexBond handles just like PVA glue but it is super flexible.
 It can be wet sanded for a smooth glossy finish.
 It makes a good alternative to Plasti-Dip, especially if you are working in cold temperatures, a small space or inside your own home (Plast-Dip is toxic and needs ventilation and respirator).
-The downside is that it always stays tacky for me and the only way around that is enough layers of paint to cover it up, and/or a clear coat.
+It does require sufficient paint coverage to remove the slight tackiness that FlexBond leaves.

 Warhammer Bolter Build Complete